Harvard Summer Program in Santiago, Chile

 Interviews may be requested at the discretion of the program.

-The summer 2020 application will be available here in early December.
 Harvard College students applying for funding from the Office of Career Services (OCS): Please note that the OCS funding application is separate.
 OCS funding awards are tied to a specific program, and cannot be transferred to another program.

 If you have questions about the application, please contact the Harvard Summer School Study Abroad Office by email at firstname.lastname@example.org, or by telephone at (617) 998-9602.